mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 We are going to skip the *Explain Plan* tab for now and look at the *Index* tab.
 Currently, we only have one *Index*, which is the default *Index in MongoDB*.
 All documents are indexed by their *_id* value.
 As we learned earlier in the course, to increase query performance, we need more than just an *_id index*.
 Unlesss, of course, we only query data by its *_id* value, which almost never happens in reality.

 I like to query this data by the year the company was founded.
 So I will add that *Index* in the *Create Index* tab.
 The *UI* prompts me to give this *Index* a name, which is handy, because with a good name, I'll know exactly what this *Index* does.
 I start typing the field name and suggestions immediately appear.
 So I don't have to worry about spelling or remembering much.

+Then, I can choose the order of indexing, ascending or decending.
+And I'm done with creating a *simple, single-field index*.
+There are other *options* below, though.
+I can add another field, if I want a *compound index*.
+And I can choose how this *Index* will be built.